Skip to main content

-For students thinking about their “next steps” after graduation, below is a list of prestigious fellowships and opportunities available to you in which you can utilize your Belmont education in practical, hands-on ways around the world.
+For students thinking about their “next steps” after graduation, below is a list of prestigious opportunities available to you both after Belmont and while you are in school.
+These high-profile scholarships and fellowships provide career-enhancing experiences in which you can utilize your Belmont education in practical, hands-on ways.
 We welcome you to review the options below and to reach out to the designated campus contact for more information.

 Fulbright Student Awards

-The Fullbright Student Awards funds students to study, conduct research, or teach English at any of 140 countries.
+The Fullbright Student Awards funds students to study, conduct research, or teach English in any of 140 countries.

 • Awards are for recent graduates and alumni and typically last for 9 months